Medical Student Education Update

 - Serving as a Problem Based Learning tutor

-- Serving as preceptor for 1st and 2nd year medical students in primary care offices
+- Serving as preceptor for Phase 1 and Phase 2 medical students in primary care offices.

 Please contact the Office of Curriculum and Assessment at (585) 275-0827 to discuss the different options available.